Why this project is important to you

-Learn more and get updates
+Learn more and follow this page for project updates

 The Brighton Main Sewer is one of the main sewers in Melbourne's 400 kilometre sewer network.
 Running under Beach Road, it has been servicing the Brighton and Hampton areas since 1907.
 Recent inspections of the sewer have revealed it is in poor condition and needs to be rehabilitated.